pengsun/senna-wordvec-torch/README.md

 to string.

 #### member variable `vocab`
-The word vocabulary. a lua table
+A lua table, the word vocabulary.

 #### member variable `vecs`
-The word vectors.
+A `torch.FloatTensor`, the word vectors.

 ###Examples